moemily123819/EmilyMo.github.io/README.md

-# EmilyMo.github.io
+# bio

-Emily Mo's Personal Page
+Emily Mo's Bio Page
   Just graduated from University of Miami's Certification of Data Analytics.
   New skills can't wait to be utilized in data visualization.